Morong, Rizal: San Pedro

-As a poblacion barangay, the offices Local Government of Morong are located in Brgy.
-San Pedro.
+As a poblacion barangay, the offices of the Local Government of Morong are based in San Pedro.

-Located in the barangay are establishments such as Morong Public Market, Sea Oil Gasoline Station, PhilOil Gasoline Station, Aldec Agri-Dynamics Company, Era Plaza Restaurant,Emma's Panciteria Restaurant, Kainan, Inuman, At iba pa Beer House, Arena de Morong ("Sabungan"), AMA Bank, Macro Bank.

 Brgy.
 San Pedro is also the center of education in Morong.
-Several educational institution can be found in the barangay, namely San Pedro Day Care Center, Jose S. Mapa, St. Claire School, Jesus My Shepperd Montessori School, Renaissance School of Science and Technology, EAST Systems Colleges of Rizal, Inc., and Timoteo A. Reyes Elementary School.
+Several educational institution can be found in the barangay, namely San Pedro Day Care Center, Jose S. Mapa, St. Claire School, Jesus My Shepherd Montessori School, Renaissance School of Science and Technology, EAST Systems Colleges of Rizal, Inc., and Timoteo A. Reyes Elementary School.

-Landmarks such as Morong Town Plaza, "Statwa ng Magsasaka",and "Puking Bato" sa Boulevard Park are also found in Brgy.
+Landmarks such as Morong Town Plaza, "Statwa ng Magsasaka", and "Puking Bato" sa Boulevard Park are also found in Brgy.
 San Pedro.

+In 2016, A bridge was constructed On Tupas St, Named Ibaba Bridge.

 Lagundi

 Barangay Lagundi is the easternmost barangay of Morong, Rizal.
 Its main road Raymundo Street connects the northernmost barangay to the boundary of Baras, Rizal and the capital of Rizal Province, Antipolo.

 There are two public elementary schools in the barangay, namely: Lagundi Elementary School and Pulong Kumunoy Elementary School.
 To cater the needs of accessibility of students, Morong National High School annexed a campus beside the Lagundi Elementary School.

 Commercial establishments are abundant, most especially to the entry point.
 Alfamart and certain stores and restaurant chains are located within the vicinity.
 During All Saint's Day, the area is known to be a marketplace for flowers from Baguio and neighboring municipalities in Cordillera.

-The barangay's patron saint is the Immaculate Heart of Mary and Sunday masses are celebrated in the chapel every 5:00PM presided by a Roman Catholic Priest from the mother parish, St. Jerome Church.
+The barangay's patron saint is the Immaculate Heart of Mary and Sunday masses are celebrated in the chapel every 5 P.M. presided by a Roman Catholic Priest from the mother parish, St. Jerome Church.
 During the feast day in June, a procession is often held.